 Setting up the Software for Home Automation

 Setting a Wi-Fi connection to your Intel Edison Board is essential and a must.
-So in case you need some enlightenment on the setting up the Wi-Fi connection for your Intel Edison (board) you can check the step 5 of this tutorial.
+So in case you need some enlightenment on the setting up the Wi-Fi connection for your Intel Edison (board) you can check the step 5 of Intel’s “Get started with the Intel Edison” tutorial.

 After setting up the Wi-Fi, next your prime objective would be to download the libraries:

-- The Twitter Library from here and the token key as well.
+- The Twitter Library and the token key as well.

 - Wi-Fi library (Present in the Arduino IDE by Default).